CarstenGrohmann/deye-mqtt-ha-plugin/README.md

     DEYE_HA_PLUGIN_USE_TOPIC_IN_UNIQUE_ID=true
     ```

+4. Check and, if necessary, adjust `DEYE_HA_PLUGIN_HA_MQTT_PREFIX`.
+Replace `<your manufacturer>` and `<your inverter>` with the actual manufacturer and model of your inverter.
+For example, for a Deye SUN-3.6K-SG01HP3 inverter, use:
+    ```bash
+    DEYE_HA_PLUGIN_INVERTER_MANUFACTURER=Deye
+    DEYE_HA_PLUGIN_INVERTER_MODEL=SUN-3.6K-SG01HP3
+    ```
+5. Adjust `DEYE_HA_PLUGIN_IGNORE_TOPIC_PATTERNS` according to your number of PV inputs.
+By default, the plugin ignores all PV inputs except the first one to keep things manageable in Home Assistant.
+If you want to include all PV inputs, simply remove `:*/pv[234]/*` from the value.
-3. Install the plugin from the `plugins` directory.
+6. Install the plugin from the `plugins` directory.
 For details, see
    ["How to start the docker container with custom plugins"](https://github.com/kbialek/deye-inverter-mqtt#how-to-start-the-docker-container-with-custom-plugins).
-   Don’t forget to recreate the container after updating `config.env`—just restarting won’t apply your changes.
+   Remember to recreate the container after updating `config.env`—just restarting won’t apply your changes.

-4. In Home Assistant, install the [Utility Meter](https://www.home-assistant.io/integrations/utility_meter/) integration.
+7. In Home Assistant, install the [Utility Meter](https://www.home-assistant.io/integrations/utility_meter/) integration.

-5. Set up a Utility Meter helper to reset your daily production counter at midnight.
+8. Set up a Utility Meter helper to reset your daily production counter at midnight.
    You can do this in your `configuration.yaml`:

     ```bash